 E-Parenting… or Parenting in a Digital World

 Today’s parents seek to find the proper balance between keeping up and staying ahead in our constantly changing digital world.
 It is important for parents to understand the technology their children are using and to be able to monitor that technology.
-The following two PSAs, produced locally, were developed to get parents asking some questions.
-The first one, created by a student at Artech, provides some statistics that should get all parents thinking.
-The second one, created by a Carleton College student, captures the questions we are probably all asking ourselves, but don’t know who else to ask.
+The following PSA, produced locally by an area high school student, was developed to get parents asking some questions.

 If it’s up to us, what do we do??

 In an effort to support parents, this resource page provides a variety of information on teen internet safety, cyberbullying, and the “on-line” status of most youth today.

 U.S. Government website dedicated to the prevention and response of bullying:

 FBI guide to internet safety: